You’ve put in the hours. You’ve paid your dues.

-- What can clients get from my services that they can’t get anywhere else?
+- What can consulting clients get from my services that they can’t get from other consultants?

-- What can clients get from working with me that they can’t get anywhere else?
+- What can clients get from working with me that they can’t get from other consulting businesses?

 - What are my brand values?

-- What is the most important part of my clients’ experience?
+- What is the essential part of my clients’ experience?

 So, take the time to think – really think – about your brand from the start.
 Consulting is a fast-growing industry.
-But, it’s the consultants with authentic brands that will survive and thrive.
+But, it’s the consulting practices with authentic brands that will survive and thrive.